What Does It Mean

 JM: Yes, it's true.

-C: Do you think that you hope to be able
+C: Do you think that you

 to respect yourself for how you see gentlemen?